gavinlyonsrepo/cylon/documentation/features_info.md

 one for each package.
 Improving database access speeds reduces the time taken in database-related tasks, e.g. searching packages and resolving package dependencies.
 See pacman tips/tricks in Arch wiki for more information.

-* cower options
+* Auracle options
+	* Auracle replaced cower in version 5.1 the original module file is still present in modules directory TWIC.
-	* see "man cower" for more details
+	* see "man auracle" for more details
 	* Downloads and updates are downloaded to the Output folders as defined in "Output and environment variables" section of readme.md.
-The setting "TargetDir" in cower config file must not be used cylon will check this and display warning.
 	* 4 The optional install after download consists of a display of the PKGBUILD and prompt to install or not.
+	* 6 After a combined sync and download command, auracle sync | awk  '{ print $1 }' | xargs auracle download
-	* 5 After update command, Cylon checks if output directory has child directories to see if there is an update downloaded, Next it offers to view PKGBUILD of any updates and finally asks do you want to install them.
+	Cylon checks if output directory has child directories. to see if there is an update downloaded, Next it offers to view PKGBUILD of any updates and finally asks do you want to install them.
 If you do not want to install some of the updates for some reason you can manually delete their folder from output folder before this point.
-	* 9 Config file
-cower honors a config file which will be looked for first at:
-$XDG_CONFIG_HOME/cower/config
-and falling back to: $HOME/.config/cower/config
-A documented example config file can be found at /usr/share/doc/cower/config.
-	* 10 The dialog package is used to create a GUI menu containing all foreign packages on system , output of pacman -Qmq , If ok pressed pacman -Rs is used to remove package.
-	* 11 A AUR package without a maintainer or AUR Orphan Packages(not to be confused with system orphan see pacman section) Is a PKGBUILD in the AUR database with no maintainer.
+	* 7 A AUR package without a maintainer or AUR Orphan Packages (not to be confused with system orphan see pacman section) Is a PKGBUILD in the AUR database with no maintainer.
-	This option loops thru all foreign packages on system (output of pacman -Qmq) and uses command "cower -i --format %m" to check for maintainer.
+	This option loops thru all foreign packages on system (output of pacman -Qmq) and uses command "Auracle info" to check for maintainer.
 It will show if any package on your system is not maintained in the AUR system.
+	* 11 The dialog package is used to create a GUI menu containing all foreign packages on system , output of pacman -Qmq , If ok pressed pacman -Rs is used to remove package.

 * pacaur options
 	* see "man pacaur" for more details